 Students in the School of Public Policy are trained in small interactive classes and receive individual attention from highly qualified and experienced faculty.
 The MPP program prepares students for careers in the civil service at the national, provincial, and municipal levels, as well health authorities, Crown corporations, consultancies and private firms, research institutes, and diverse non-governmental organizations including industry, environmental, and advocacy groups.

 - One reason for this success in securing meaningful employment is our program’s summer Co-op program.
-29% of MPP alumni are working for their former Co-op employers or contact established during their Co-op work term.
-Of the respondents working for the federal government, 60% were recruited through the Bridging program.
-And 64% of MPP alumni noted that their Co-op work term definitely gave them a competitive advantage after graduation.
+Nearly 30% of MPP alumni are working with their former Co-op employers or a contact established during their Co-op work term.
+And more than 60% of respondents noted that their Co-op work term definitely gave them a competitive advantage after graduation.

 - Specialized training in the School of Public Policy gives our graduates an edge on the job market.
-97% of alumni respondents felt that our program’s academic coursework prepared them well for their future employment.
+82% of alumni respondents rated the quality of our program’s academic coursework as very high or high in terms of how well it prepared them for their professional work.

 Here are a few other facts about graduate employment:

-- The top five organizations employing MPP alumni are: federal government, provincial/territorial governments, not-for-profit organizations, municipal governments, and educational institutions.
+- The top five organizations employing MPP alumni are: federal government, provincial and territorial governments, not-for-profit organizations, municipal governments, and educational institutions.

 - 23% of our alumni have pursued further post-secondary or professional development education, including in PhD programs.

-- The top four locations where our graduates are now employed are the Metro Vancouver area (43%), Ottawa/Gatineau region (23%), Toronto (14%), and Yukon and Northwest Territories (7%).
+- The top six locations where our graduates are now employed are the Metro Vancouver area, Ottawa/Gatineau region, Victoria, Toronto, Yukon and Northwest Territories.